TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

 ![Enable Advanced](images/radarr-show-adavanced.png)

-Once you clicked on the button it should look like this and you should see all the advanced options.
+Once you've clicked on the button it should look like this and you should see all the advanced options.

 ![Unhide Advanced](images/unhide-advanced.png)